brianshourd/scryjs/README.md

 more than happy to allow you to use this code under any conditions that you see fit.

-All code in this project is placed under the following license, save the copy of [require.js](http://requirejs.org) provided in `examples/browser-requirejs/lib`, which is copyright (c) The Dojo Foundation and used under the MIT license.
+All code in this project is placed under the following license, save:
+    * the copy of [require.js](http://requirejs.org) provided in `examples/browser-requirejs/lib/`, which is copyright (c) The Dojo Foundation and used under the MIT license.
+    * the copy of [qunit](http://qunitjs.com) provided in `tests/resources/`, which is copyright (c) The jQuery Foundation and other contributors and used under the MIT license.

 The MIT License (MIT)
 Copyright (c) 2013 Brian Shourd